Skip to main content

 The following cleanup actions will be performed:

-- The offboarding package will be copied and executed on all Docker containers to remove the Microsoft Defender agent.
+1. The offboarding process will remove mdatp process running on all docker containers to remove the Microsoft Defender agent.

-- The tag imported from the MDE platform will be inactivated.
+3. The tag imported from the MDE platform will be inactivated from Xshield platform.

-- The tag assigned to onboarded endpoints in MDE will be removed and replaced with
+4. The tag assigned to onboarded endpoints in MDE will be removed and replaced with Decommissioned.

 Note: